Not only did the ICE guy, John Morton, say, nah, nah, nah, we're not going to take referrals from Arizona.

 That damn oil slick.

-Obama's Katrina, that damn oil slick just got in the way of this, so he had to give some lip service to the oil slick.
+So he had to give some lip service to the oil slick.

-It's all British petroleum's fault.
+It's all British Petroleum's fault.

-They gotta clean it up.
+They got to clean it up.

 I'm sending some czars down there.